openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Backing up and restoring data will happen on system boot.
-It means that next boot makes backup compatible with previously booted commit/MicroShift, but it restores data compatible with itself (currently running commit).
+It means that next boot makes backup compatible with previously booted deployment/MicroShift, but it restores data compatible with itself (currently running deployment).

 Decision whether to backup or restore will be primarily based on health of previous boot.
 MicroShift will persist system's health, boot ID, and deployment ID on filesystem